*UPDATED FOR 2019 FILING*

-IRS 401k form 5500-EZ is an information-only filing that is completed and filed by 401k plan administrators.
-As your own Solo 401k plan administrator, completing and filing this form is part of your responsibility in running your Solo 401k plan.
+IRS 401k form 5500-EZ is an information-only filing completed and filed by 401k plan administrators.
+Completing and filing this form is part of your responsibility in running your Solo 401k plan.

 From the IRS: “Form 5500-EZ is used by one-participant plans and foreign plans that are not subject to the requirements of section 104(a) of the Employee Retirement Income Security Act of 1974 (ERISA) and that do not choose to file Form 5500-SF electronically to satisfy certain annual reporting and filing obligations imposed by the Code.”
 (Source)

 In other words, the 5500-EZ form is used to report your Solo 401k annual holdings.

 The 5500-EZ is due by July 31st, but only if your Solo 401k plan had $250,000 or more in assets at the end of the calendar year last year.

 Example: If on December 31st, 2019 your Solo 401k had $250,000 or more in total assets, you would file form 5500-EZ by July 31st, 2020.
 If you just set up your plan this year, you don’t need to file your 5500-EZ until next year.
 The 5500-EZ is filed for the previous calendar year.

 Who must file form 5500-EZ?